Cibiyanna26/turtlex/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## instruction

+ 1) initially sign in page will be show after sign in , after signed in successfully you will be redirected to home page
+ 2) without signin you can move to home page by click the close button in sign in page
+ 3) in home page on the top the back button redirect you to signin page

 ## Screen 1

 ![image](https://github.com/Cibiyanna26/turtlex/assets/121782238/19049927-be4b-4070-ba27-71a8cefb3c0f)